snowdamiz/pumpfun-api/API_REFACTORING_ROADMAP.md

 ```

 **Checklist:**
-- [ ] Implement new `getStreamContent()` method with comprehensive filtering
+- [x] Implement new `getStreamContent()` method with comprehensive filtering
-- [ ] Update StreamFilters service to use new consolidated API
+- [x] Update StreamFilters service to use new consolidated API
-- [ ] Remove 12 redundant content retrieval methods
+- [x] Remove 12 redundant content retrieval methods
-- [ ] Update examples to use new unified content API
+- [x] Update examples to use new unified content API `/examples/basic-usage.ts`

 ---